katcipis/sophia/notes/design-deploy-internet-scale.md

 fucks all my data ?
 Well, that already can happen on your production environment, how you recover from this kind of error ?

-The usual response is that it cant be properly recovered, which is sad.
+The usual response is that it can't be properly recovered, which is sad.
 When you solve this, testing in production becomes feasible.
 Of course it is not trivial, but it is not a problem that can be avoided.